Bizcocho de Yogur 1, 2, 3

 6. 06

-Cool the cake gradually to prevent temperature shock.
+Let the cake cool slowly to avoid temperature shock.

-When a toothpick inserted into the center comes out clean, turn off the oven, crack the door slightly, and leave the cake inside for 10 minutes.
-Afterward, transfer the pan to a wire rack to cool completely.
+Turn off the oven, crack the door slightly, and leave the cake inside for 10 minutes.
+Remove and let it cool completely on a wire rack before dusting generously with powdered sugar.

 Notes